carbon-language/carbon-lang/llvm/docs/PDB/DbiStream.rst

 EC Substream
 ^^^^^^^^^^^^
 Begins at offset ``0`` immediately after the :ref:`dbi_type_server_substream` ends, and consumes ``Header->ECSubstreamSize`` bytes.
-Neither the purpose nor the layout of this substream is understood, and it will not be discussed further.
+This is presumed to be related to Edit & Continue support in MSVC.
+LLVM does not support Edit & Continue, so this stream will not be discussed further.

 .. _dbi_optional_dbg_stream: